SanderMertens/flecs/docs/Manual.md

 Position, Velocity || Speed
 ```

 In this example, any entity that has `Position`, and `Velocity` OR `Speed` will match the signature.
-Components in an OR expression may contain SOURCE modifiers, but the source modifier must be the same for all elements:
+Components in an OR expression may override the subject, but the subject must be the same for all elements:

 ```
-Position, PARENT:Velocity || PARENT:Speed
+Position, Velocity(parent) || Speed(parent)
 ```

 #### NOT